-There are plenty of Things to Do in Minnesota.
-Given that Minnesota is known as the lake capital of the U.S., it’s no surprise that outdoor adventures is a hot topic of conversation for visitors who wish to make the most of the good weather while staying active.
+There are plenty of things to do in Minnesota.
+Given that Minnesota is known as the lake capital of the U.S., it’s no surprise that outdoor adventures are a hot topic of conversation for visitors who wish to make the most of the good weather while staying active.
+Three things to do when traveling to northern Minnesota.
+In this article, you will find a short list of things to do in Minnesota.

 Stay in a Cabin for the Rustic Feel